5T33Z0/Fujitsu-Esprimo-Q958-Hackintosh-OpenCore/README.md

 ### Enable brightness control for external displays

-There's a new app called [**MonitorControl**](https://github.com/MonitorControl/MonitorControl) which allows controlling the brightness and contrast of attached external displays right from the menu bar.
+There's a new app called [**MonitorControl**](https://github.com/MonitorControl/MonitorControl) which allows controlling the brightness and contrast of attached external displays right from the menu bar and/or keyboard.

 ### Disable CFG Lock (optional)
 - From Bootmenu, select `CFGLock.efi` and press <kbd>Enter</kbd> to run it